Meet Kenton Willem

 (A.K.A.
 Kenni)

-Along the way, Kenton has performed with countless ensembles, from one-on-one duos to roaring big bands, and has been recognized for both their playing and writing, including a Downbeat Student Music Award for original composition and a full-tuition Jimmy Lyons Scholarship to Berklee College of Music, where they completed a dual degree in performance and jazz composition, alongside a minor in contemporary and classical conducting.
-Yet beyond the accolades, it is the push, pull, and spark of shared creation that continues to inspire them.
+They have performed in settings from duos to full big bands, earning recognition including a DownBeat Student Music Award and a full-tuition Jimmy Lyons Scholarship to Berklee College of Music.
+Kenton also completed a dual degree in performance and jazz composition, with a minor in conducting.